BASF, Canada in early talks on EV battery production - source

 John Power, spokesman for Canada’s Industry Minister Francois-Philippe Champagne, said he could not comment on the status of any discussions.
 The talks are preliminary and are no guarantee of a deal, the source said.

-BASF, in partnership with Japan's Toda Kogyo Corp (4100.T), already produces CAM at two locations in North America - Ohio and Michigan - including nickel cobalt aluminum oxide and nickel cobalt manganese oxide.
+BASF, in partnership with Japan’s Toda Kogyo Corp, already produces CAM at two locations in North America - Ohio and Michigan - including nickel cobalt aluminum oxide and nickel cobalt manganese oxide.

-BASF has been seeking access to battery-grade cobalt and nickel, for instance through partnerships with Russia's Norilsk Nickel (GMKN.MM) and France's Eramet (ERMT.PA).
+BASF has been seeking access to battery-grade cobalt and nickel, for instance through partnerships with Russia’s Norilsk Nickel and France’s Eramet.

 CANADA SEEKING TO WOO BATTERY MAKERS